Sandared/modularcode.site/_contribute/template_and_markdown.md

 ---
 title: Template and Markdown
 layout: nested
-description: This template explained and a markdown cheatsheet
+description: An explanation of this template and a markdown cheatsheet
 lprev: contribute
 lnext: contribute
 image: img/markdown.png